It might seem like an unusual analogy, but the world of real estate is a little bit like shopping.

 Some agents, such as independent and contractor agents, don’t have an office environment and the leverage of other salespeople on the team to be able to assist in getting a property sold and that’s a big point.
 If you are in a big office, you’ve got a lot more people working with you.
 It’s a benefit you can offer that not everyone else can.

 The training and seminars you attend help make you a better agent.
 All agents have had the legislative training, but that’s not what gets the seller the best the market is prepared to pay.
-So you might want to list all the training courses you’ve done, or mention who you’ve been coached by and the success of that training organisation.
+So you might want to list all the training courses you’ve done, or mention who you’ve been coached by and the success of that training organization.

 Get to know your strengths